MoniqueAxt/MoniqueAxt/README.md

 - 👀 Main skills: Java, C++, C#, Android.
 - 💞️ Dabbled in: C, PHP, JavaScript, Python, Linux, database management.
-- 🌱 Currently learning: RxJava, AI algorithms.
+- 🌱 Currently learning: Development of embedded and Real-Time Systems

 👋 Have a look at <a href="https://www.moniqueaxt.com/" target="_blank">my website</a>.